saifsahil3/jama-api-automation-tool/README.md

 # jama-apitool
 Set of Jama API tools for doing various operations of JAMA.
-Created using newman/postman Download all the attachments and create a folder structure as displayed in Images
+Created using newman/postman library of NodeJS Download all the attachments and create a folder structure as displayed in Images

 To Upload screenshots to JAMA